 As a retail in-store product demonstrator, you will be communicating directly with customers in a marketing and public relations capacity.
 By showcasing the benefits, value, and usefulness of certain products, you will make them desirable to potential customers and boost sales at a retail store by facilitating in-store demonstrations.
 Positive persuasion is needed to generate interest which gives customers an incentive to buy the products being promoted.

 Three primary areas of responsibility for retail in-store product demonstrators are product promotion, customer interaction, product preparation, and communication.

 In-store product demonstrators must have excellent verbal and non-verbal communication skills in order to effectively communicate with customers individually and in groups.
-You must also be clear and succinct in your communications and provide potential customers with a detailed picture of a product in a short amount of time.
+They must also be clear and succinct in their communications and provide potential customers with a detailed picture of a product in a short amount of time.